Never Miss a Crashing Pod Again

 CLUSTER_4_INSECURE: "true"

-network_mode: host is used so the container can reach LAN addresses (192.168.1.x) and internal DNS (api.openshift2.lab.home) without any extra routing config.
-The monitor makes outbound HTTPS calls to port 6443 only — no inbound ports are exposed.
+The container runs with network_mode: host so it can reach LAN addresses and internal DNS names like api.openshift2.lab.home without any extra routing config.
+The monitor only makes outbound HTTPS calls to port 6443 — nothing is exposed inbound.